 Pat represents clients in a variety of industries throughout the United States in every aspect of pre-trial, trial and post-trial activity.
 He has extensive, in-depth experience in cases involving complex scientific, engineering and financial issues.
-Much of this experience involves defending high-exposure, multiparty cases for Fortune 50 companies.
-His practice spans product liability, construction and commercial cases to insurance, antitrust, appellate and civil rights actions.
+His practice spans from toxic tort, product liability, construction and commercial cases, to securities, antitrust and appellate actions.

 Author, A Valuable Defense: The Economic Loss Rule and Defective Product Components, In-House Defense Quarterly, Fall 2014.

 Author, Kansas Chapter, DRI Collateral Source Compendium (2012).

 Defending Fire Loss Claims, MO-Kan Chapter of the Society of Fire Protection Engineers 2011 Training Seminar; Overland Park, Kansas; June 6, 2011.

 Legal Issues Facing Code Officials and AHJs, MO-Kan Chapter of the Society of Fire Protection Engineers 2011 Training Seminar; Blue Springs, Missouri; April 26, 2011.

 Avoiding Litigation in the Fire Protection World, NFPA Conference and Exposition; Chicago, Illinois; June 8, 2009.

 Strategies in the Defense of the Fire Suppression System, DRI Fire and Casualty Seminar; Chicago, Illinois; November 20-21, 2008.

 The Role of the Inspector: Tension Between NFPA 13 and 25, NFPA World Safety Conference and Exposition; Las Vegas, Nevada; June 2, 2008.